 The Alaska Department of Fish and Game (ADF&G) has jurisdiction over all commercial groundfish fisheries within the internal waters of the state and to three nautical miles offshore along the outer coast.
 A provision in the federal Gulf of Alaska (GOA) Groundfish Fishery Management Plan (FMP) gives the State of Alaska limited management authority for demersal shelf rockfish (DSR) in federal waters east of 140° W. longitude.
 The North Pacific Fisheries Management Council (Council) acted in 1997 to remove black and blue (now called deacon) rockfish from the GOA FMP.
 In 2007, dark rockfish was removed from both the GOA and the Bering Sea and Aleutian Islands (BSAI) FMP.
 Thus, in these areas the state manages these species in both state and federal waters.
-The state also manages the lingcod resource in both state and federal waters in parallel with NOAA Fisheries, adopting federal seasons and, in some cases, allowable gear types as specified by NOAA Fisheries.
+The state also manages the lingcod resource in both state and federal waters of Alaska.
+The state manages some groundfish fisheries occurring in Alaska waters in parallel with NOAA Fisheries.
 The information related in this report is from the state-managed groundfish fisheries only.